Unlocking the Health Benefits of Cinnamon

 • Cassia Cinnamon: More common but contains higher levels of coumarin, which can be harmful in large quantities.

-Nutritional Profile
+Nutritional Profile of This Aromatic Spice

 Cinnamon is rich in antioxidants, such as polyphenols, and contains anti-inflammatory, antimicrobial, and anti-diabetic compounds.
 While you don’t consume it in large amounts, its nutritional impact is significant even in small doses.